axel669/lib.ipsen/readme.md

 The `config.yml` file is the only file required by ipsen.
 The other folders are optional, and only used when rendering from custom templates/parsers.

-If the data folder is present, the files will be loaded from it using the parsers configured in the config and loaded into `$.data[<filename>]` for the templates to use.
 ```
 project
     .ipsen